-“Right,” Shakes’ voice crackled, “I won’t wait around for another meal then.”
+“Right,” Shakes’ voice crackled.
+“I won’t wait around for another meal then.”

 Percy hung the mic back on its nubbin.
 “OK, you know what the old submariners say: always do the stupidest things on the smallest amount of sleep.”
 She nodded to Hemi.

-“Owen, open the main ballast valves,” Hemi gave the instruction that would begin the maneuver.
+“Owen, open the main ballast valves,” Hemi said.

-Owen swiveled his chair to face the tank control panel, and gave a quarter turn to both of the small wheels that opened the valves at the same time.
+Owen swiveled his chair to face the tank control panel and gave a quarter turn to both of the small wheels that opened the valves at the same time.
 They could hear the hiss of air escaping up through the main ballast valves ahead of the sail as sea water pushed up into the ballast tanks from below and displaced the air into the atmosphere above.

 “Just a thin hair of down angle on the dive planes, if you please,” said Hemi.

-Owen was ready for this, he had been resting one hand on the large wheel that controlled the dive planes.
+Owen was ready for this; he had been resting one hand on the large wheel that controlled the dive planes.
 He rolled it a short distance around its circumference.

-“As soon as you feel the angle on the boat Owen, level it back out again.”
+“As soon as you feel the angle on the boat, Owen, level it back out again.”
 By the time Hemi had said this, there was already a slight angle down on the bow.

 From the radar station below they could hear Chips muttering.
-“No fuckin’ redundant system, no fucking second chance at all…”
+“No fuckin’ redundant system, no fucking second chance at all . . .”

 Owen already had the dive planes leveled out again and the slight angle came off the Prospect’s deck.
 Owen and Hemi were watching the depth gauge closely as it slowly lifted off its pin.
-When it indicated a couple of meters of depth, Hemi reached over and rolled closed the control wheels of the main ballast tank valves himself.
-They all listened for the sound of the hissing, escaping air to stop.
-No one was breathing as the sound went on longer than it seemed like it should.
-But it wavered, slowed and ceased as the valves came to their closed position.
+When it indicated a couple of meters of depth, Hemi reached over and rolled shut the control wheels of the main ballast tank valves.
+They all listened for the sound of hissing, escaping air to stop.
+No one breathed as the sound went on longer than it seemed like it should.
+But it wavered, slowed, and ceased as the valves came to their closed position.

-“Give it another minute… make sure everything is where it should be…” said Hemi.
+“Give it another minute . . . make sure everything is where it should be . . .” said Hemi.

 The boat held at its shallow depth, the deck fully submerged and most of the sail still above the surface.
 Captain Percy reached up to pat Hemi’s huge shoulder.
 In some ways it seemed like such a small thing—a basic maneuver they had done a thousand times before.
 But Hemi, at least, knew Chips was right: what was usually so routine was, in this case, incredibly risky.
-He felt a tremendous release of tension that He had not quite known had come on him when the main ballast valves opened.
+He felt a tremendous release of the tension that he had not quite known had come on him when the main ballast valves opened.
 But everything had worked the way it was supposed to.

 “Good,” said Percy, satisfied.
 “We didn’t sink her by flooding the main ballast.
 Now let’s see if we can do it by opening a hole in the bottom plugged with nothing but a rusty bucket of a home-made boat.”

-Hemi got on the ship-to-ship, “Captain Shakes, we are holding at sail-out depth, two-knot forward creep.
+Hemi got on the ship-to-ship.
+“Captain Shakes, we are holding at sail-out depth, two-knot forward creep.
 I think you can begin your dive now.”

 “Fuckin’ righto,” came Shakes’ crackling reply.

 Captain Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the Gnat bobbing in the gray water off their port side.
 It picked up speed, and a little wake formed behind it.
-Then it shrank down and disappeared under the surface like a sun winking out at the horizon.
+Then it shrank down and disappeared under the surface like the sun winking out at the horizon.
 She lowered the periscope back down.

 “I’m gonna get on sonar,” she said.